-In this course students will develop skills connected to assessing and analyzing design problems, and working alone or as part of a team to visualize, produce and critique solutions.
+In this course, students develop skills connected to assessing and analyzing design problems, and working alone or as part of a team to visualize, produce and critique solutions.
 Examples looked at in class will come from a broad range of fields, including: fashion design, architecture and interior design, environmental design, industrial design, product design, and visual art.
 Ideally, students will learn a little about all of these fields, but, more importantly, will learn to think like designers: researching needs, developing models, surveying clients, trouble-shooting productions and learning from challenges and successes.

 A thorough understanding of biology provides students with a foundation for studies in ecology, the environment and medicine.
 To fully comprehend the science of biology, students must first familiarize themselves with classification systems and evolutionary theories.
 The origin of life according to the heterotroph hypothesis is followed by a study of the Monerans emphasizing bacteria.
 Protists, plants and animals are then studied in a sequence that depicts the evolutionary progression of life.
 The oceanfront campus provides a unique opportunity for students to examine a living marine environment.

 AP Biology 11

-This course represents the first year of the Advanced Placement Biology, a two-year course leading to the AP Biology exam, and that gives credit for both Biology 11 and Biology 12.
+This course represents the first year of Advanced Placement Biology, a two-year course leading to the AP Biology exam, and that gives credit for both Life Sciences 11 and Anatomy and Physiology 12.
 A solid understanding of the additional material taught in this course may provide students with first-year biology credit in university.
 The first term focus is a study of biochemistry, cells and cellular processes.
 The animal kingdom and evolutionary themes are explored in the second term.
 The year concludes with a study of heredity including classical genetics, DNA, protein synthesis and the regulation of the genome.
 Several labs will be completed throughout the year including experiments related to the study of biotechnology and genetic engineering.